 It is entirely sensible for any nation to control its borders and the flow of people crossing into and through it.
 Current immigration policies in Ireland do not grant non-EU nationals the absolute right to live in Ireland.
 This policy is understandable and reasonable.

 However, new rules instituted by the Irish Ministry for Justice & Equality have eliminated the ability of retirees, including many in the Global Irish Diaspora, to qualify for long-term residency status.
 In addition, new rules require that retirees show very high annual income (€50,000 per person and €100,000 per couple) and cash reserve requirements (up to €200,000).
 These new rules have resulted in a number of retirees being forced to leave Ireland under threat of deportation.
-Also, many future retirees are now reconsidering their plans.
+Also, many future retirees who purchased homes in Ireland in anticipation of moving back to their ancestral lands, are now being forced to reconsider their plans.